What is RSS

-Depending on how content provider prefers to deliver information in his RSS feed these elements may have a different order or even not be used at all.
+Depending on how the content provider prefers to deliver information in his RSS feed these elements may have a different order or even not be used at all.

 It is a common mistake to assume that you can view all news and updates ever published by a content provider.
-No, only a given number of latest news are available via RSS feeds.
+No, only a given number of the latest news are available via RSS feeds.